Scandinavian Airlines strike affects 72,000 travellers

-In airports throughout the region, SAS staff in yellow vests were assisting stranded passengers to rebook or obtain refunds.
+SAS flies both short- and long-haul routes, including to busy regions like North America.
+In airports throughout Scandinavia, SAS staffers in yellow vests were helping stranded passengers to rebook or obtain refunds.

 "We have booked a hotel for three nights and the rooms are not refunded," Kvam Tveteraas told Norway's TV2 channel.
 "I have no idea what to do and I'm mad."